voxel51/fiftyone-teams-app-deploy/docker/README.md

 1. Upgrade your FiftyOne SDKs to version 0.13.0<br>
    The command line for installing the FiftyOne SDK associated with your FiftyOne Teams version is available in the FiftyOne Teams UI under `Account > Install FiftyOne` after a user has logged in.
 1. Use `fiftyone migrate --info` to make sure that all datasets have been migrated to version 0.21.0.
-   - If not all datasets have been upgraded, an admin can run `FIFTYONE_DATABASE_ADMIN=true fiftyone migreat --all` in their local environment
+   - If not all datasets have been upgraded, an admin can run `FIFTYONE_DATABASE_ADMIN=true fiftyone migrate --all` in their local environment

 ### Upgrade Process Recommendations From FiftyOne Teams Version 1.1.0 and later